munificent/craftinginterpreters/book/classes.md

 object -- the instance that the method was called on -- nor can you call other methods on that same object.

-We need a <span name="i">name</span> to use to refer that current object.
+To get at it, we need to give it a <span name="i">name</span>.
 Smalltalk, Ruby, and Swift use "self".
 Simula, C++, Java, and others use "this".
 Python uses "self" by convention, but you can technically use whatever name your like.

 <aside name="i">